 Even my great-aunt Helen, who was 94 when Harry was born in 1990, dismissed the flip-flopped gendering of colors for babies when she knit my son a pink-and-blue blanket.
 I appreciated her for that back then, because I’d made such a concentrated effort to decorate Harry’s room with every color in the rainbow, including pink.

 Helen was an artist and a rebel in her day, much like Harry is today.
-I realized that night buying the gift for Addie that I wanted to remain firmly planted in my belief that any color is suitable for any child, no matter what gender they were assigned at birth.
+And I wanted to remain firmly planted in my belief that any color is suitable for any child, no matter what gender they were assigned at birth.
 Sure, I can choose not to succumb to pink-only baby gifts for girls or blue-only gifts for boys.
 But if I see a pair of irresistible pink-and-blue baby shoes, I can buy them for an Addie or an Allen.
 Or maybe just as a gift for me, to hang as ornaments on my tree.

 IF YOU LIKED THIS POST YOU’LL PROBABLY ALSO LIKE THESE: